 How do you decide?

 Everyone’s needs are different.
-Commonly, a term life policy ensures funds are available for expenses with a set term, like a mortgage.
-A benefit like this is a plus especially if your significant other wouldn’t be able to maintain the household on their own.
+Commonly, a term life policy ensures funds are available for final expenses with a set term, like a mortgage.
+A benefit like this is a plus, especially if your significant other will not be able to maintain the household on his or her own.
 Alternatively, a whole life policy is typically valued for its death benefit.
-The payout could allow your family to maintain their lifestyle or to pay for future expenses like college in your absence.
+The payout could allow your family to maintain their lifestyle or pay for future expenses like college.